canonical/lxd/doc/api-extensions.md

 allowed filesystem type LXD will mount a separate hugetlbfs instance for the container with the uid and gid mount options set to the container's root uid and gid.
 This ensures that processes in the container can use hugepages.

+## limits\_hugepages
+This allows to limit the number of hugepages a container can use through the hugetlb cgroup.
+This means the hugetlb cgroup needs to be available.
+Note, that limiting hugepages is recommended when intercepting the mount syscall for the hugetlbfs filesystem to avoid allowing the container to exhaust the host's hugepages resources.